Letheward/NoCS/08 Lydian Chords.md

 # Lydian Chords

-> Chords are related to Scale
+> Chords are related to Scales

 > As part of different sequence of a Scale